Rotation Schedule

 Teaching Conference Schedule

-Most conferences are from 7-8 a.m., three days a week.
-All residents are required to attend all conferences unless involved in life-threatening emergencies.
+Most conferences are from 7 - 8 a.m., three days a week.
+All residents are required to attend all conferences unless involved in life-threatening patient emergencies.

 Morbidity and mortality conference is held weekly.
 Cases are presented and discussed in an educational and constructive format with an emphasis on adult learning.

 The skills lab meets weekly for the first-year residents and is protected time.
 Topics include basics such as knots, suturing, laparoscopic techniques and eventual advancement to the FLS (Fundamental of Laparoscopic Surgery) level.
-All residents have 24-7 access to the lab.
+Second-year residents also meet weekly to cover a comprehensive course in critical care surgery.
+Intermittent specific skills labs are coordinated for upper-level residents.

 An annual GME research day showcases residents’ research.

 Funds and appropriate time off are allocated for residents presenting papers at regional and national conferences.
-Additionally, the chief residents typically attend the American College of Surgeons annual meeting.
+Additionally, the chief residents typically attend the American College of Surgeons annual meeting or subspecialty meeting of their choice.

 Contact Us